googlearchive/solutions-mobile-backend-starter-android-client/README.md

-solutions-mobile-backend-starter-android-client
+mobile-backend-starter-android-client-with-AndroidStudio
 =====================================

-This project is Android native client sample for Mobile Backend Starter.
+This project is Android native client sample for Mobile Backend Starter that works with AndroidStudio.

 Disclaimer: This is not an official Google Product.